 LV Criminal Defense has successfully represented many defendants accused of violating laws found within Chapter 201 If you have been accused of crimes in connection with obscene material or any related offense, give us a call today to find out how our compassionate and knowledgeable legal team can help you to fight for your future.

-The offenses defined in Nevada Revised Statute section 201.249 relate to the production, distribution, sale, exhibition or possession of obscene items or materials.
+The offenses defined in Nevada Revised Statute section 201.249 relating to the production, distribution, sale, exhibition or possession of obscene items or materials.

 According to the relevant statute, a defendant could be convicted of a misdemeanor offense if the defendant:

-• Prints, produces, or reproduces any obscene materials or any obscene items to sell those items.
+• Prints produce or reproduce any obscene materials or any obscene items to sell those items.

-• Prints, produces, or reproduces any obscene materials or any obscene items for commercial distribution.
+• Prints produce, or reproduce any obscene materials or any obscene items for commercial distribution.

 • Offers to publish, sell, rent, commercial distribute, or transport obscene materials in interstate commerce.